Converting Your Home To A Rental Property

 - At least 2-6 months’ worth of principal and interest payments for the existing home loan

 The requirement of reserves is not a bad thing.
-It insures that as a borrower you will have a rainy day fund in case circumstances turn bad for you.
+It ensures that as a borrower you will have a rainy day fund in case circumstances turn bad for you.

 Advice from Top Real Estate Investor Mark Ferguson